 Owner occupiers in Northern Ireland can receive a grant of up to £1,000 to replace an inefficient boiler, install a wood pellet boiler or switch from oil to gas.
-The scheme is funded by the Northern Ireland Housing Executive and has been extended until 31 March 2016.
-So far the scheme has helped to replace over 18,481 old and inefficient boilers in homes across Northern Ireland.
+The scheme is funded by the Northern Ireland Housing Executive and so far the scheme has helped to replace over 18,481 old and inefficient boilers in homes across Northern Ireland.

 Am I eligible?

 You must be an owner occupier of the property and have an income less than £40,000.
 The amount of grant you receive will be dependent on your income level;

 - Less than £20,000: £700 towards a boiler installation (or £1,000 with controls)

 - Over £20,000 (up to £40,000): £400 towards a boiler installation (or £500 with controls)

 Your current boiler must be at least 15 years old and you can only have a gas boiler replaced if the gas connection to your home was made 15 or more years ago.
 The grant cannot be used on Economy 7 heating, back boilers, room heaters or stoves used exclusively for cooking.